5 Reps for Hypertrophy: The Ultimate Muscle-Building Guide

 The Benefits of Moderate to Heavy Weights

 Studies have shown that training with moderate to heavy weights can lead to greater increases in muscle fiber cross-sectional area compared to lighter weights with higher repetitions.
-This is because heavier weights cause more significant muscle damage, which in turn stimulates greater muscle growth.
+This is because heavier weights cause more significant mechanical tension and stimulate greater muscle growth.

 A Versatile Choice for Hypertrophy